Brześć Ghetto: Ghetto history

 On 15 October 1942, Jews were rounded up for "relocation", and murdered over execution pits north-east of the city at the Bronna Mount (Bronna Góra) forest.
 A few hundred Jews: infirm, Jewish police, hospital personnel, children at the children's home, and elderly at the home for the retired were killed in the ghetto itself.
 In the course of 2 days, some 16,000 were killed.
 Resistance organizations formed by Jews in the camp, "Liberation" and "Revenge", planned on attacking the Germans during the liquidation to create a diversion allowing Jews to escape.
 These plans were foiled by the Germans who were informed of these plans.

 Some Jews managed to avoid the liquidation by going into hiding.
-The local police, consisting of Poles as well as Belorussians and Ukrainians, conducted regular searches for hiding Jews.
+The local police, consisting of Poles as well as Belarusians and Ukrainians, conducted regular searches for hiding Jews.
 Captured Jews were either shot by the police, or sent to prison.
 Some 300 to 400 Jews captured and held in the prison were subsequently transported by train to Baranowicze.

 Members of the communist underground acquired identification cards, at the end of 1941, for several individuals preventing their expulsion.
 Several families were hidden by the family of the head of the local communist underground P. Zhulikov (who perished himself in 1943).
 Following the recapture of the city by the Red Army in July 1944, only some 20 Jews are known to have survived in Brześć.
 Recognized rescuers from the Brześć area include P. Grigoriewicz, Maria i Ignacy Kurianowiczowie, W. Niesterenko, A. Łabasiuk, A. Stelmaszuk.
 P. Makaren (for saving a young boy named M. Engelman and sisters Maria and Szulamit Kacaf) and Sofia and Piotr Gołowczenko (for saving Izrael, Nechemii and Lii Mankierów).
 A Polish priest, Father Jan Urbanowicz, Dean of the Holy Cross Parish in Brześć, was also executed by the Germans in June 1943 for aiding Jews.